Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 _Expectations:  It takes an average of **45 minutes** to read this documentation and complete this installation._

-This process creates a local Islandora platform (`isle.localdomain`) on your workstation.
-This includes an un-themed Drupal website and empty Fedora repository for end users to test ingests, test metadata, update fields in SOLR indexing, develop code and otherwise "kick the tires" on ISLE.
+This creates an Islandora platform on your workstation that you can view locally in your browser as `https://isle.localdomain`.
+This process includes an un-themed Drupal website and empty Fedora repository for end users to test ingests and metadata, update fields in SOLR indexing, develop code, and otherwise "kick the tires" on ISLE.

-For additional help, please post a message to the [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle).
+Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive email discussion updates.
 This [Glossary](../appendices/glossary.md) defines terms used in this documentation.

 ### Assumptions / Prerequisites